Brownsville, Brooklyn: Jewish neighborhood (1880s-1950s)

-Late 20th century decline and demographic change
+Late 20th century

 African Americans had begun moving into Brooklyn in large numbers in the early 20th century.
 The adjacent Bedford-Stuyvesant was the first large African American community of Brooklyn.
 In the 1930s, Brownsville began to receive growing numbers of African Americans.
 Most of the new residents were poor and socially disadvantaged, especially the new African-American residents, who were mostly migrants from the Jim Crow-era South where they were racially discriminated against.
 In 1940, black residents made up 6% of Brownsville's population.
 The 1943 book New York City Market Analysis indicated the small but growing African American population was concentrated in the central portion of the neighborhood while most of the neighborhood was still populated by Eastern European Jewish immigrants.
 Although integration did take place in the neighborhood, there were racial tensions as well.
 By 1950, there were double the number of blacks, most of whom occupied the neighborhood's most undesirable housing.
 At the same time, new immigration quotas had reduced the number of Russian Jews who were able to immigrate to the United States.

 Spurred on by urban planner Robert Moses, the city replaced some of Brownsville's old tenements with public housing blocks.
 Although the neighborhood was racially segregated, there were more attempts at improved quality of life, public mixing, and solidarity between black and Jewish neighbors than could be found in most other neighborhoods.
 However, due to socioeconomic barriers imposed by the disparities between the two populations, most of these improvements never came.
 Compounding the matter, the newly arrived African-American residents were mainly industrial workers who had moved to Brownsville just as the area's factories were going out of business, so the black residents were more economically disadvantaged than the Jews who had historically lived in Brownsville.
 Finally, although both blacks and Jews living in Brownsville had been subject to ethnic discrimination, the situation for blacks was worse, as they were banned from some public places where Jews were allowed, and the New York City Police Department (NYPD) generally behaved more harshly toward blacks than toward Jews.

 The breaking point for the area's Jewish population came about in the 1950s, when the New York City Housing Authority decided to build more new public housing developments in blighted portions of Brownsville.
 The Jewish population quickly moved out, even though the new NYCHA developments were actually in better condition than the old wooden tenements.
 Citing increased crime and their desire for social mobility, Jews left Brownsville en masse, with many black and Latino residents moving in, especially into the area's housing developments.
 For instance, in the Van Dyke Houses, the black population in 1956 was 57% and the white population that year was 43%, with a little over one percent of residents receiving welfare benefits.
 Seven years later, 72% of the residents were black, 15% Puerto Rican, and the development had the highest rate of per-capita arrests of any housing development citywide.